Get

 As small as they are, Havanese dogs can be fierce when it comes to their bark.
 Without the proper training or socialization, these dogs can become very vocal and bark excessively, making it impossible for you to get a good night’s sleep.

-It’s possible for you to get lucky and find a Havanese that doesn’t bark too much, has no health issues, or doesn’t mind being alone.
+It’s possible for you to get lucky and find a Havanese who doesn’t bark too much, has no health issues, or doesn’t mind being alone.
 Still, it’s best to expect and prepare for these disadvantages before owning a Havanese to make sure your family welcomes it with open arms.

 Conclusion